discordeno/discordeno/website/docs/contributing.md

 This will run both the `build` script and `build:type` one.

-#### `yarn fmt`
+#### `yarn check`

-This will format your code to match the rest of the codebase.
+This will do all the checking, linting and formatting to make sure your code follows the linting and formatting rules in place.

-This will run every time you make a commit.
+Every time you make a commit a check will also run.
 If you disable this you should still run it manually before creating the pr

-#### `yarn lint`
+#### `yarn check:all`

-This will do all the checking and linting to make sure your code is in a useable state.
-There is also one other key thing to note about this.
-When you change something in the `@discordeno/types` package, you can run `yarn lint` to rebuild all the types.
+This is a script that only exists in the root of the repository, it will check all the files in repo including examples, website, etc

 #### `yarn test:unit`